App-vNext/Polly/docs/Polly-V8.md

 #### Polly.Strategies

 Contains individual built-in strategies.
+Optionally, we can merge it with `Polly.Core`.

 **Dependencies:**

-- `Poly.Core`
+- `Polly.Core`

 **Types**: